 At People's Law School, our vision is a province where people have the knowledge, skills and confidence to resolve everyday legal matters.

 What does this look like?
 It means that British Columbians have access to legal information and education that:

 - is in language they can understand

-- helps them develop skills and attitudes to seek solutions
+- helps them develop skills and confidence to seek solutions

 - empowers them to take action

 Helping people deal with the legal problems of daily life

-At People's Law School we help people deal with the legal issues that are part of everyday living.
+At People's Law School our mission is to provide free education and information to help people effectively deal with the legal problems of daily life.
 Like buying a cellphone.
+Or getting hired for a job.
 Or making your will.
-Or getting hired for a job.

 When we offered our first law classes in 1972, we became the first organization in Canada dedicated exclusively to educating the public about the law.